 The curriculum blends teacher leadership coursework, content-specific coursework, and inquiry-focused leadership practice based on the 2011 National Standards for Teacher Leadership.
 Courses draw on the rich knowledge of the UW College of Education faculty as well as notable local experts.
 A flexible schedule and hybrid format allows you to earn your degree in two years or less, even if you continue to teach full time.

 If you want a professional role that directly aligns the twin goals of equity and excellence in education and also nurtures the growth of fellow educators, the MIL program can offer a transformational experience to you – both personally and professionally.

-Priority applications for Summer or Fall Quarter, 2017 are due by January 6, 2017.
+Applications for Summer or Fall Quarter, 2017 are now being accepted.

 To set up a phone call or meeting with the program director, please contact Sylvia Bagley, Ph.D.: email@example.com.

 3 letters of recommendation addressing your leadership expertise and/or potential

 Statement of purpose: Why is the MIL program of interest to you?

 GRE scores (no minimum required; considered part of a holistic application package)

 Please click here to begin the application process.
 You can start your application at any time and return to add more documents.